ZonComGMZ/Seestar-File-Organizer/README.md

 ## Requirements
 - Windows 10 or 11
-- Seestar S50 or S30 on the same network
+- Seestar and computer on the same network
 - Windows Scripting Host enabled

 ## How to Use
 1. Download the repository
 2. Place both files in the same folder
-3. Double-click `SeestarOrganizer.hta`
+3. Double-click `SeestarOrganizer.hta` to run
 4. Enter your Seestar IP address
 5. Choose an empty destination folder
 6. Click **START**